Take the free 8-min Financial Literacy Assessment and this guide will automatically match your depth.

 SEC EDGAR — Best for Primary Source Filings

-SEC EDGAR (sec.gov/cgi-bin/browse-edgar) is the primary source for all U.S. public company filings: 10-K annual reports, 10-Q quarterly reports, 8-K event disclosures, proxy statements, and insider trading filings (Form 4).
-Everything is free and typically available within minutes of filing.
-No tool replaces reading the actual 10-K for the companies you own.
+SEC EDGAR (sec.gov/cgi-bin/browse-edgar) is the authoritative source for all U.S. public company filings: 10-K annual reports, 10-Q quarterly reports, 8-K event disclosures, proxy statements, and insider trading filings (Form 4).
+Filings are typically available within minutes of submission.
+No secondary tool replaces reading the actual 10-K for the companies you own.

 Best for: Reading actual annual reports, checking insider transactions, verifying what management says vs. what they file.

-TIKR Terminal — Best Free Earnings and Valuation Data
+TIKR Terminal — Best for Earnings and Valuation Comps

-TIKR offers a generous free tier with 5+ years of financial data, earnings estimates, valuation multiples, and analyst consensus for thousands of stocks globally.
-The interface is cleaner than Yahoo Finance for financial modeling purposes.
-Free tier limitations include data history caps and limited access to institutional ownership data.
+TIKR offers a generous standard tier with 5+ years of financial data, earnings estimates, valuation multiples, and analyst consensus for thousands of stocks globally.
+The interface is designed for financial modeling — cleaner than Yahoo Finance for building quick valuation comparisons.
+Tier limitations include data history caps and limited access to institutional ownership data.

 Best for: Quick financial modeling and valuation comps.

-Empower (Formerly Personal Capital) — Best Free Portfolio Tracker
+Empower (Formerly Personal Capital) — Best Portfolio Analytics

-Empower's free dashboard is the strongest free portfolio analytics tool available.
-Connect your brokerage accounts and it automatically aggregates your holdings, calculates asset allocation, identifies high-fee funds, projects retirement readiness, and runs a fee analyzer showing how your fund expense ratios compound over time.
-The Investment Checkup tool shows how your actual allocation compares to a suggested allocation based on your risk tolerance.
+Empower's portfolio dashboard is the most capable aggregated portfolio analytics tool available without a subscription.
+Connect your brokerage accounts and it automatically aggregates holdings, calculates asset allocation, identifies high-fee funds, projects retirement readiness, and runs a fee analyzer showing how fund expense ratios compound over time.
+The Investment Checkup tool compares your actual allocation to a suggested allocation based on your stated risk tolerance.

 FinanceStackHub Portfolio Builder

 The FinanceStackHub research workspace includes a portfolio builder for tracking holdings alongside stock research.
-It's integrated with the investment thesis builder and watchlist, useful for connecting research to position tracking without leaving the research workflow.
+It is integrated with the investment thesis builder and watchlist — useful for connecting research to position tracking within a single research workflow.

 Yahoo Finance Portfolio

-Yahoo Finance's portfolio tracker is simple and fully free — enter tickers and quantity, get a live view of your holdings.
-Less analytical depth than Empower but zero friction to set up.
-Good for a quick position overview without connecting brokerage accounts.
+Yahoo Finance's portfolio tracker provides a live holdings view with minimal setup — enter tickers and quantities, get a position overview.
+Less analytical depth than Empower but zero friction to configure.
+Good for a quick position snapshot without connecting brokerage accounts directly.

-ETF.com provides comprehensive ETF data for free: expense ratios, holdings, historical performance, tracking error, liquidity metrics, and methodology details.
-The comparison tool lets you put two or three ETFs side by side across all metrics.
-For any ETF purchase decision, ETF.com should be mandatory research — a 0.2% expense ratio difference compounds to tens of thousands of dollars over a 30-year investment horizon.
+ETF.com provides comprehensive ETF data: expense ratios, holdings, historical performance, tracking error, liquidity metrics, and methodology details.
+The comparison tool puts two or three ETFs side by side across all metrics.
+For any ETF purchase decision, expense ratio differences matter compounded over decades — ETF.com's comparison tools make that analysis straightforward.

-Morningstar's main website (morningstar.com) still provides fund ratings, analyst reports, and basic fund data for free.
-The paywalled product is "Morningstar Investor" — the subscription version with advanced screeners and deeper data.
-The free site gives access to star ratings, Category Average comparisons, and portfolio X-Ray in limited form.
-Sufficient for fund due diligence without the $249/year subscription.
+Morningstar's main website provides fund ratings, analyst reports, and fund data alongside its subscription product.
+The standard site gives access to star ratings, Category Average comparisons, and portfolio X-Ray in base form — sufficient for fund due diligence on most decisions.

 For building an investment thesis with the research above, use the investing guide to understand the framework, then the FinanceStackHub investment thesis builder to structure your analysis into a documented case for or against an investment.